Leoocast/horde-game/docs/goblin_cards.md

 ## Hobgoblin Bandit Lord

 - Other Goblins receive the static +1/+1 bonus.
-- Activated burn behavior remains pending a Horde activation policy.
+- Activated burn behavior is explicitly WIP because there is no Horde activation policy.

 ## Rundvelt Hordemaster